 When done right, your team will continuously learn, grow, and excel.
 Together.
 So why do people flinch when they hear the word feedback?

 Feedback’s bad reputation

 As defined by the Merriam-Webster dictionary, feedback is an evaluation of an action, event, or process and the act of feeding that evaluation back to the original source.
 This means that, by definition, feedback can be both positive and negative.

-Yet when you hear the word feedback you probably instantly think of negative feedback.
+Yet when you hear the word feedback you probably instantly think of one specific type: Negative feedback.
 Our collective understanding and expectations of feedback are heavily skewed towards the negative rather than the positive.
 No wonder your team members stop smiling the second you say “can I give you some feedback?”

 But feedback shouldn’t have this negative connotation.
 The whole goal of giving feedback in the first place is to affirm that something is already the best it could be or, if not, to present ways to improve it.
 Either way, feedback is there to provide a positive effect.

 The whole reason why feedback is perceived as something negative is that, often, it isn’t communicated correctly nor constructively (more on that below).
 But before we dive into that, let’s quickly look at the different sources of feedback in the workplace.

 So what are common directions of feedback being given and received within the workplace?
 Although anyone can (and should be able to) give feedback to anyone, there are three common communication routes that feedback follows within an organisation.

 This is probably the most common feedback route, where someone higher up in the company gives an employee feedback on something they’ve done.

 For a long time, this was the only direction of the feedback given within a company.
 Managers and bosses pointing out the mistakes employees made to set them straight and prevent the same mistakes from happening again.